james101511/GroupProject/README.md

-This is using for school group project
+This is a Project Management System developed as a Group Project by Team 6 for CSC8005: Engineering with Group Project.

 ## Demo
  	http://139.162.249.175:8080/GroupProject/